-Georgina Melville has worked with conductors including Bertrand de Billy, Konrad Junghänel, Dmitri Jurowski, Ainārs Rubiķis and Mario Venzago and with orchestras including Bayerisches Staatsorchester and Staatskapelle Dresden.
+Georgina Melville, holder of a British passport, has worked with conductors including Bertrand de Billy, Daniel Carter, Jonathan Cohen, Michael Hofstetter, Konrad Junghänel, Dmitri Jurowski, Ivan Repušić, Ainārs Rubiķis, Jordan de Souza, and Mario Venzago – and with orchestras such as Bayerisches Staatsorchester, Dortmunder Philharmoniker, Händelfestspielorchester Halle, and Sächsische Staatskapelle Dresden.

-This biography is for information only and should not be reproduced. © Artistainternational, June 2021.
+This biography is for information only and should not be reproduced. © Artistainternational, August 2022.